Understanding Stainless Steel

 Don't be afraid of 430, it does not deserve the derision common on the internet, but do look for heavy gauge construction throughout.
 Look at the screws, because sometimes they are not stainless and they will rust.
 Be advised that some manufacturers use heavier gauge steel on the lid and only the lid.
 They know it is one of the first things you will touch and a heavy lid creates a good first impression.
 They may even use 304 on the lid and 430 on the cart.

-If you are chosing between stainless and other materials, select in favor of thickness.
+If you are choosing between stainless and other materials, select in favor of thickness.
 Thick powder coated steel or enameled steel will retain heat better than thin stainless and if properly coated, they will not rust.
 And coated steel is cheaper than stainless.

 Stainless steel is so popular because it looks good.
 Alas, all stainless shows dirt, dust, grease, and rainspots and maintaining that beautiful shine is an ongoing task that many, including Yours Truly, cannot bear.
 Manufacturers recommend cleaning your grill after each use!
 Right.
 I don't know anyone who does this.